UAW workers go on strike at Stellantis plant in Indiana

 The 1,200-worker plant, Kokomo Casting, is the world’s largest die cast facility, according to Stellantis.
 It makes aluminum parts for components including transmissions and engine blocks.

-The UAW local complained in a statement that Stellantis “claims it has no money to meet its membership’s basic needs while ”making record profits and investing billions in a new battery plant across the street.”
+The UAW local complained in a statement that Stellantis “claims it has no money to meet its membership’s basic needs” — including providing clean uniforms — while ”making record profits and investing billions in a new battery plant across the street.”

 UAW local president David Willis did not immediately return a phone call seeking comment.
 A person who answered the phone at union offices said he was preparing for a resumption in negotiations.